deno-progressbar/progressbar/README.md

-# progressbar
+# Progressbar

 Progress bar module for Deno.

 ## ❗ Issues

-If you think any of the `progressbar` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `Progressbar` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 ## 💪 Contribution

-We'd love to have your helping hand on contributions to `progressbar` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `Progressbar` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)